 Electric bikes provide tons of benefits over regular bikes.
 But they also add a few concerns since there are electric parts to take care of.
-Many people, for example, worry about what to do when the battery loses its charge (especially if you’re out riding it).
+Many people, for example, worry about what to do when the battery loses its charge (especially if you’re in the middle of a bike ride).

 The first thing you should do if your electric bike battery dies while you’re riding is pull off the road to a safe spot.
-Second, you should check the battery for damage.
+Next, you should check the battery for damage.

 Is the battery overheated (feels super hot to the touch)?
 Or is it leaking acid or on fire?
 Yep!
 Then you have a problem.
 Fortunately, most often, there isn’t a reason for concern (other than getting back home).
 And there are some things that can be done to get back on the road again!